theopn/dotfiles/README.md

 #### Zsh

-Vim keybinding, some alias, and prompt setting inspired by "fino-time" theme in oh-my-zsh. zsh-autocomplete plug-in included.
+Prompt setting inspired by "fino-time" theme in oh-my-zsh and included zsh-autocomplete plug-in.
+My favorite aliases are `fzfvi` to quickly search files to open in Neovim, `google` to open up Google search in w3m, and `nvi` because not typing 'm' saves me 3 milliseconds every time I open Neovim.

 ### Linux